BAJAJ FINSERV DIRECT LIMITED

 • You can move in right away without construction delays.
 This is ideal for quick relocation

-• You will get an established neighbourhood and better access to amenities
+• You can get an established neighbourhood and better access to amenities

-• Negotiate better prices based on property condition or seller urgency
+• You can negotiate better prices based on the property condition or the seller’s urgency

-• You will get a clear legal history of the property, as previous ownership often means resolved legal issues
+• You can get a clear legal history of the property, as previous ownership often means resolved legal issues

-• Inspect the actual property and assess any needed repairs upfront
+• You can inspect the actual property and assess any needed repairs upfront

 Disadvantages